mikavilpas/blink-ripgrep.nvim/README.md

           ---@module "blink-ripgrep"
           ---@type blink-ripgrep.Options
           opts = {
+            -- For many options, see `rg --help` for an exact description of -- the values that ripgrep expects.

             -- the minimum length of the current word to start searching -- (if the word is shorter than this, the search will not start) prefix_min_len = 3,

             -- The number of lines to show around each match in the preview window context_size = 5,

+            -- The maximum file size that ripgrep should include in its search.
+            -- Useful when your project contains large files that might cause -- performance issues.
+            -- Examples: "1024" (bytes by default), "200K", "1M", "1G"
+            max_filesize = "1M",
           },
         },
       },